 Other Botanical Works

-Special Collections also holds a number of works--such as those listed below--that represent historic moments in our understanding of botany.
+Special Collections also holds a number of works that represent historic moments in our understanding of botany.

 While ornithology is a major focus, many volumes in other areas of zoology are also available.
 Of particular note is Louis Renard's colorful, whimsical, and valuable work Poissons, Ecrivisses, et Crabes.